depressive symptoms

 A Step Forward In the Fight Against Alzheimer's

-The compound, antisense oligonucleotide (OL-1), “reversed learning and memory deficits and brain inflammation in mice that are genetically engineered to model Alzheimer’s disease,” said Susan Farr, Ph.D., research professor of geriatrics at Saint Louis University.
+Researchers have developed a molecular compound that reversed the symptoms of AlzheimerΓÇÖs in mice.
+The compound also reduced inflammation of the brain.
+The compound, antisense oligonucleotide (OL-1), ΓÇ£reversed learning and memory deficits and brain inflammation in mice that are genetically engineered to model AlzheimerΓÇÖs disease,ΓÇ¥ said Susan Farr, Ph.D., research professor of geriatrics at Saint Louis University.
+The findings were published in the Journal of AlzheimerΓÇÖs Disease.

-Virtual Chronic Pain Patient Boosts Docs’ Skills
+Virtual Chronic Pain Patient Boosts DocsΓÇÖ Skills

-An online training module using “Edna”, a virtual elderly woman with chronic lower back pain as a case study, greatly improved medical student clinical skills.
-That’s the finding of a study done at the University of Pittsburgh and published in the May 2014 issue Journal of the American Geriatrics Society.
-The module is the first curriculum resource created through the efforts of the National Institutes of Health Pain Consortium’s Centers of Excellence in Pain Education program (CoEPEs).
+An online training module using ΓÇ£EdnaΓÇ¥, a virtual elderly woman with chronic lower back pain as a case study, greatly improved medical student clinical skills.
+ThatΓÇÖs the finding of a study done at the University of Pittsburgh and published in the May 2014 issue Journal of the American Geriatrics Society.
+The module is the first curriculum resource created through the efforts of the National Institutes of Health Pain Consortium's Centers of Excellence in Pain Education program (CoEPEs).

 Red Wine Fights Cavities

-Here’s another reason to enjoy a glass of red wine with dinner: A new study published in the May 2014 issue of the American Chemical Society’s Journal of Agricultural and Food Chemistry has found that red wine, as well as grape seed extract, could potentially help prevent cavities.
+HereΓÇÖs another reason to enjoy a glass of red wine with dinner: A new study published in the May 2014 issue of the American Chemical SocietyΓÇÖs Journal of Agricultural and Food Chemistry has found that red wine, as well as grape seed extract, could potentially help prevent cavities.
 The researchers say that their report could lead to the development of natural products that ward off dental diseases with fewer side effects.

 Corn, Canola, & Soybean Oils Damage Lungs